mackenzievvvz/learn-security-examples/dos/dos.md

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
 2. Briefly explain how a malicious attacker can exploit them.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?

+1. in insecure.ts, there is no limit to the number of requests one client can make.
+2. a malicious attacker can overload the server by sending more requests than it can handle at once, or sending so many requests that it cannot handle other client's requests well.
+3. secure.ts uses a rate limiter to ensure that each client can only send one request per 5 second window.